AlokPrasanna/circular_progress_bar_new_edition/vite-project/README.md

 # Circular Progress Bar New Edition

-### This is Circular Progress Bar component new version created by react.
+### This is Circular Progress Bar component new version created by React , JS , SCSS and HTML.